adalfarus/Manhwa-Viewer/README.md

 ## For Users

-### MV, NMV, SMV and ADMV:
+### MV, NMV and ADMV:

 - **MV** (ManhwaViewer) -> The original Versions from v1.0 to v1.6.4.1, including the content system rewrite in v1.5
 - **NMV** (NewManhwaViewer) -> Quick rewrite that doesn't impact user experience while making ManhwaViewer compatible with new internal systems and removes many bugs.
-This will include all versions up to 1.6.6/166 .
+This will include all versions up to 1.7.0/170 .
 - **SMV** (SuperManhwaViewer) -> Thorough rewrite that uses key insights from other projects.
-This will include all versions from 1.7.0/170 to 2.0.0/200 .
+This will include all versions up to 2.0.0/200 .
 - **ADMV** (ActDirectManhwaViewer) \[**PLANNED**\] -> A modern version using ActDirect, that uses best practices, is really compatible, efficient and configurable and makes important changes for further apps.
-If it's made, this version will be released after SMV 2.0.0/200 .
+This version will be released as ADMV 2.0.0/200

 ### New Versioning: